iredmedia/meteor-geospatial-routes/README.md

 MongoDB's geospatial features make it pretty easy to build a Meteor application with location based services.
-This demo shows a [Leaflet](http://leafletjs.com/)-powered map and a text based listing of restaurants, with reactive behavior when the map is updated (dragged, zoomed, etc.).
-Using MongoDB's `$geoWithin` geospatial operator (which only works on the server, *not* with `minimongo`) a restaurants subscription is created based on the current GPS bounds of the map.
+This demo shows a [Leaflet](http://leafletjs.com/)-powered map and a text based listing of trips, with reactive behavior when the map is updated (dragged, zoomed, etc.).
+Using MongoDB's `$geoWithin` geospatial operator (which only works on the server, *not* with `minimongo`) a trips subscription is created based on the current GPS bounds of the map.

 ![Meteor Geospatial Demo (screenshot)](https://i.imgur.com/aBRrlVI.jpg)